 The king gave the horse a stable as glorious as his own bedchamber and fed him the same food that he ate.
 And with the horse’s help, the king soon ruled over the whole of India.
 The king also followed the Bodhisatta’s advice to give alms and do good deeds.

 In the Lifetime of the Buddha

 The old woman who raised the horse was an earlier birth of a poor woman who lived in town near the Buddha’s monastery, and the horse was an earlier birth of Sariputta, one of the Buddha’s top disciples.
-When the Buddha returned to his main monastery after being away for the rainy season the local people wanted to present gifts to him and his disciples, so a ceremony was planned for the next day.
+When the Buddha returned to his main monastery after being away for the rainy season, the local people wanted to present gifts to him and his disciples, so a ceremony was planned for the next day.
 This poor woman came the next morning after all the disciples and supporters had already been assigned to each other for the handover of gifts.
 But the clerk arranging things told her she could give her food to Sariputta, who was at the monastery though not participating in the ceremony.

 She waited at the gate for him to leave and when he came by, she led him to her house to give him a meal.
-Many wealthy families in town who supported the Buddha, including King Pasenadi, heard that Sariputta was eating at her house and they all sent her money; about one hundred thousand coins.
+Many wealthy families in town who supported the Buddha, including the righteous King Pasenadi, heard that Sariputta was eating at her house and they all sent her money; about one hundred thousand coins.
 When Sariputta finished eating he preached to her before returning to the monastery.